-Will you discuss your career in the insurance industry and what led to the creation of PURE?
+Discuss your career in the industry and what led to the creation of PURE?

 Over time, we saw the power of mutuality because the insurance industry did not have a natural alignment of interests.
 What policy holders wanted and what investors wanted weren’t always in sync so we created that alignment through what became PURE.